msiegenthaler/fluentd-collector-kubernetes-gelf/README.md

 # Fluentd Log Collector For Kubernetes to Graylog

-Collects the Kubernetes Logs and sends them to Graylog via GELF.
+Collects logs from docker containers running in kubernetes and sends them to Graylog via GELF.

 ##Environment variables used by the image: